 - National Park Service

 Technical Preservation Services offers a wealth of online information and tutorials on historic buildings and their preservation.
 The site includes the Secretary of the Interior's Standards for the Treatment of Historic Properties.

 - State Historic Preservation Office

-The SHPO administers Minnesota's portion of the federal rehabilitation tax credit program for of income-producing historic properties.
-SHPO's contractor database is organized by specialty.
+The SHPO administers the federal and state rehabilitation tax credit programs for income-producing historic properties.
+SHPO's Preservation Specialists Directory is searchable by specialty and keyword.
 The SHPO also provides technical advice on many preservation-related issues.

 - Heritage Preservation Commissions and Historical Societies